 We have funds to support approximately 40 scientists with hotel and meals in Longyearbyen.
 Please indicate in the registration if you want us to book the hotel for you.

 The flagship has received support from Svalbard Science Forum to organize two workshops where the first workshop was organized 13-16 August 2018 in Ny-Ålesund.
-The second workshop will be organized in Longyearbyen 7-9 October 2019.

 If you cannot make it to the second workshop, please do register as a member of the terrestrial ecosystem flagship to keep receiving news.
 This can be done on the Ny-Ålesund Terrestrial Ecology Flagship webpage.